schlatterbeck/pgapy/README.rst

 - Your class implementing the genetic algorithm needs to inherit from pga.PGA (pga is the PGAPy wrapper module).
-- You need to define an evaluation function called ``evaluate`` that returns a number indicating the fitness of the gene given with the parameters ``p`` and ``pop`` that can be used to fetch allele values from the gene using the ``get_allele`` method, for more details refer to the PGAPack documentation.
+- You need to define an evaluation function called ``evaluate`` that returns a sequence of numbers indicating the fitness of the gene given.
+  It gets the parameters ``p`` and ``pop`` that can be used to fetch allele values from the gene using the ``get_allele`` method, for more details refer to the PGAPack documentation.
+The number of evaluations returned by your function is defined with the constructor parameter ``num_eval``, the default for this parameter is 1.
+If your evaluation function does not return multiple evaluations (with the default setting of ``num_eval``) you can either return a one-element sequence or a single return value.
 - You *can* define additional functions overriding built-in functions of the PGAPack library, illustrated by the example of ``print_string``.
 Note that we could call the original print_string